Malaquías Montoya: Publications

+Premeditated: Meditations on Capital Punishment, exhibition catalog, 2004.

+Globalization and War–the Aftermath, exhibition catalog, 2008.

 Activism

 Montoya’s activism was shaped by his exposure to the Chicano movement which incorporated ideals of resistance and cultural affirmation.
 This movement had an emphasis on civil rights for Mexican Americans and raising political, economic, and social consciousness.
 He became part of the Mexican American Student Confederation (MASC) and produced leaflets and posters to empower the community and raise awareness about the cause.
 He demonstrated solidarity with fellow activists by distributing UFW buttons and bumper stickers.
 Moreover, he participated in MASC sit ins which were organized to demand University of California, Berkeley to include a Mexican American Studies course of study and requested that the administration demonstrate solidarity with the UFW’s grape boycott.

 At Berkeley, Montoya was actively involved with advocacy organizations by contributing art to their mobilization efforts.
 He continued his poster making collaboration with the UFW in Berkeley.
 One of his famous works for the UFW was the poster with a central message of “Support the Farmworkers War” asking for donations of food and clothing.
 The color palette includes bold colors such as red, black, and yellow and bold lettering with the intention of demanding attention to support the labor movement which is referred to as a war effort.
 The inverted Aztec eagle (UFW logo) is covering three faceless and barely identifiable figures.
 In his UFW poster, he represented the farmworker families as advocating for their rights to frame the discourse on the struggle of marginalized communities.
 Montoya was also linked to the Third World Liberation Front (TWLF) advocacy efforts seeking to establish a separate Third World College that would enhance representation for minorities including African Americans, Chicanos, Asians, and Native Americans.
 His involvement in the TWLF provided an invaluable perspective on mobilization such as learning about “coalition politics” which conveyed that collaboration between groups with overlapping interests could be a powerful force to enact change.
 There was an emphasis on the shared struggle which he sought to include in his posters of mobilization.
 In this wide array of posters, he used the terms “Huelga” (strike) to emphasize the resistance and would use "Unidos" to suggest a form of solidarity between various disenfranchised groups.
 In addition, his TWLF posters include faceless or unrecognizable figures to suggest that this is a collective fight against power.
 His time at Berkeley shaped him as an artist as he began to merge politics with aesthetics with the intention of participating in activism at the local and international level.

+In 1968, Montoya founded the Mexican-American Liberation Art Front and was "arguably the most influential Chicano artist collective in the movement".

+Personal life

+Montoya lives with his wife, Lezlie Salkowitz-Montoya, in Solano County, Northern California.